-A new report, ‘Current, future and avoidable costs of stroke in the UK’, suggests that investing in stroke research today could lead to a significant reduction in the burden of stroke in the future.
+A new report, ‘Current, future and avoidable costs of stroke in the UK’, suggests that the cost of stroke in the UK is significantly higher than previously estimated.
+It advises that investing in stroke research today could lead to a significant reduction in the burden and costs of stroke in the future.

 We need your support to continue to invest in research that will help to save lives and enable stroke survivors to make the best possible recovery.

 - In the early 1990s thrombolysis wasn’t routine care in the UK.
 We helped fund the research which got the treatment licensed in Europe, with the establishment of thrombolysis services across the UK.